 Boots: Burton Ion, Burton Hail, Burton Imperial, Nike Kaiju, Burton Ruler,

 Boards: Rossignol One Magtek, Lib Tech TRS, Jones Mountain Twin, Jones Carbon Flagship, Jones Flagship, Yes Pick Your Line

 Adjustability: It’s pretty easy to adjust and dial out for your boot but there isn’t anything you can do for the high back rotation.
-It’s set to 10 degrees which is better than zero but I’d like to see them work out a way to rotate the high backs.
-The rest of the binding is tooless and fine.
+It’s set to 10 degrees which are better than zero but I’d like to see them work out a way to rotate the high backs.
+The rest of the binding is toolless and fine.

-Turn Initiation: When we first demo’d these bindings with the medium stoppers It kind of went 2 ways.
-Some felt that there was a delay transferring from edge to edge on groomers and others, including myself, felt like it was just smooth and middle ground when it came to response where you would think it would be very responsive with the king pin tech.
-However on the 2015 demo we got a little extra time away from the demo booths to spend a couple days of riding with all the different stoppers.
+Turn Initiation: When we first demoed these bindings with the medium stoppers It kind of went 2 ways.
+Some felt that there was a delay transferring from edge to edge on groomers and others, including myself, felt like it was just smooth and middle ground when it came to response where you would think it would be very responsive with the kingpin tech.
+However, on the 2015 demo, we got a little extra time away from the demo booths to spend a couple of days of riding with all the different stoppers.
 This really changed my perspective and Jimbo’s as well.
 The stiffest stoppers on the bottom improved the response and I liked how it turned the board.
 There was much more snap edge to edge.
 Then every step softer makes the board turn a little slower.
 You can also flip the ankle strap to give you more freedom one way and more support the other which is fun.
-We stuck with the more responsive side in place to really test out how the different stoppers would do in the best case senario.
+We stuck with the more responsive side in place to really test out how the different stoppers would do in the best case scenario.